-While it is absolutely true that every scripture whether in the Old Testament or the New Testament is inspired by God and undoubtedly profitable for teaching, for reproof, for correction, and for instruction in righteousness; however, there is a great difference between the Old Testament and the New Testament.
+While it is true that every scripture, whether in the Old Testament or the New Testament, is inspired by God and undoubtedly profitable for teaching, for reproof, for correction, and instruction in righteousness; however, there is a significant difference between the Old Testament and the New Testament.

 The difference is much more than a blank page that separates them in your Bible.
 Unfortunately, many believers and even preachers today still don’t recognize the remarkable differences between the Old Testament and the New Testament.

-Until Jesus Christ came, we did not have a perfect or complete revelation of God’s nature, person, mind, will, and truth to mankind.
+Until Jesus Christ came, we did not have a perfect or complete revelation of God’s nature, person, mind, will, and truth to humankind.

 None of the saints or prophets of old had a complete revelation of God.
 All that they had and documented for us was a partial revelation of God.

-This does not in any way discredit the Old Testament, or diminish the validity or the divine authority of any of the Old Testament scriptures.
-However, it calls for a caution in the interpretation and application of the Old Testament.
+This does not in any way discredit the Old Testament or diminish the validity or authority of any of the Old Testament scriptures.
+However, it calls for caution in the interpretation and application of the Old Testament.

-Knowing that the Old Testament is not a complete, final or supreme revelation of God’s person, glory, power, wisdom, nature or character, you must be careful not to practice, adopt, follow, or abide in any of the teachings or truths written in the Old Testament if it does not totally, perfectly or completely conform to that taught by Jesus Christ and His early apostles written in the New Testament.
+Knowing that the Old Testament is not a complete, final, or supreme revelation of God’s person, glory, power, wisdom, nature, or character, you must be careful not to practice, adopt, follow, or abide in any of the teachings or truths written in the Old Testament if it does not totally, perfectly or entirely conform to that taught by Jesus Christ and His early apostles written in the New Testament.

-Jesus Christ is the only supreme revelation or manifestation of God to mankind.
+Jesus Christ is the only supreme revelation or manifestation of God to humankind.
 Therefore, He is the only true standard, model, or example to follow in all things.

 1 In times past the word of God came to our fathers through the prophets, in different parts and in different ways;

-Therefore, whatever truths about God that Moses or any of the great prophets of old had and taught which were written in the Old Testament must be examined or judged by the character, word or teaching of Christ.
-When they go contrary to Christ’s character, word or teaching; they must be cast aside.
+Therefore, whatever truths about God that Moses or any of the great prophets of old had and taught which were written in the Old Testament must be examined or judged by the character, word, or teaching of Christ.
+They must be cast aside when they go contrary to Christ’s character, word, or teaching.